Zebastiann/Website-Design-System/README.md

 # Website-Design-System
-This is my Website Design System project I did through VS Code during the Codecademy Full-Stack Engineer Course.
+This is my Website Design System project I did using VS Code during the Codecademy Full-Stack Engineer Course.
+Languages Used: HTML, CSS.